JoelCourtney/joelcourtney.github.io/pages/hadron.md

 // prints 5678
 ```

-Using the `as` keyword lets you access values, but not mutate them; so `x` in the above code is a variable, not a constant.
+Using the `as` keyword lets you access values, but not mutate them; so `x` in the above code is a constant value, not a variable.
 To know where you are in the loop, use:

 ```scala
 for 5:8 at i